Date Seals and the Japanese Calendar

 Censor Seal Variations Over Time

-Broadly speaking, the general form (i.e. number, contents, shape, etc) of the censor seals used in the period from 1790 to 1876 (during which woodblock prints were censored) falls into five main periods.
+Broadly speaking, the general form (i.e. number, contents, shape, etc) of the censor seals used in the period from 1790 to 1876 (during which woodblock prints were censored) falls into six main periods.
 Within each of these periods, the exact form of the seals (i.e. square, round, oval, etc) often changed; this level of detail is only useful for actually dating prints.

 First Period